yuyang339/cs140e-21spr/labs/3-bootloader/README.md

   1. The sub-directory `pi-side` has the skeleton code that will run on the pi.
-In this part and the next, you'll write missing code in `bootloader.c:notmain`, compile it, and copy the resultant `kernel.img` to the SD card just as you did in the previous lab.
+In this part and the next, you'll write missing code in `get-code.h:get_code`, compile it, and copy the resultant `kernel.img` to the SD card just as you did in the previous lab.